 How To Check Weather Details From Command Line In Linux

 Have you ever wondered how to find the weather details of your home town from command line in Linux without installing any additional software/applications?
 No?
-No problem.
-It is easier than you think!
-You don’t have to install any extra utilities.
-We can just use the‘curl’ command, which is installed by default in most Linux and Unix distributions, to display the weather details right from the Terminal itself.
+Well, It is easier than you think!
+You don’t have to install any additional utilities.
+Just use the‘curl’ command, which is installed by default in most Linux and Unix distributions, to display the weather details right from the Terminal itself.

 If Curl is not installed, you can install it as shown below depending upon the Linux distribution you use.

 On Arch Linux and its derivatives:

 $ sudo pacman -S curl

 $ sudo dnf install curl